leonmartin/c-sharp-course/Milestone01/instructions.md

 Congratulations, you successfully used UML diagrams to create a concept for your banking application!

-To test wether you got the most important points of this milestone, answer the questions in the [quiz.md file](./quiz.md)
+To test wether you got the most important points of this milestone, answer the questions in the [quiz.md file](./quiz.md).
+If you are done you can proceed to [Milestone 02](../Milestone02/).